PRA for AI Framework

 Linking System Properties to Real-World Harms

-This structure guides the identification of specific 'aspect-adjacent hazards'.
-These are the potential harms or vulnerabilities originating directly from, or enabled by, the system's source aspects, or the vulnerabilities within terminal aspects through which risks manifest before final impact.
-By explicitly mapping these connections, the taxonomy enables assessors using bottleneck analysis and risk pathway modeling to systematically probe potential failure modes from both ends of the causal chain (i.e., from system capabilities towards societal impacts, and tracing back from potential impacts to enabling system characteristics).
+The taxonomy structure guides the identification of specific 'aspect-adjacent hazards'.
+These encompass both the potential harms or vulnerabilities originating directly from, or enabled by, the system's source aspects (from capabilities, knowledge domains, and affordances), and the vulnerabilities within terminal aspects through which risks manifest before final impact (from impact domains).
+By explicitly mapping these connections, the taxonomy enables assessors using bottleneck analysis and risk pathway modeling to systematically probe potential failure modes from both ends of the causal chain (i.e., tracing forward from system capabilities towards societal impacts, and tracing back from potential impacts to the system characteristics that would enable them).

 Benefits